kpoxo6op/soyspray/playbooks/yaml/argocd-apps/pihole-exporter/README.md

 `curl http://localhost:9617/metrics`

+NOT WORKING YET

-kustomization is work in progress
+pure deployment or helm/kustomization is work in progress